akshatha-s13/forestfire_prediction/datasets/datasets_readme.md

  forestfires.csv

  Attribute Description
  X: x-axis coordinate (from 1 to 9)
  Y: y-axis coordinate (from 1 to 9)
  month: Month of the year (January to December)
- day: Day of the week (Monday to Sunday)
- FFMC: FFMC code
- DMC: DMC code
- DC: DC code
- ISI: ISI index
- temp: Outside temperature (in ◦C)
- RH: Outside relative humidity (in %)
- wind: Outside wind speed (in km/h)
- rain: Outside rain (in mm/m2)
- area: Total burned area (in ha)

 # 2.climate-data :
 Source : https://en.tutiempo.net/climate/india.html